 While all these components are high in macronutrients, including carbohydrates and protein, the main fat in the Mediterranean diet is extra virgin olive oil.
 Red meat also only plays a very minor role in the diet.

 There are several studies which show that the rates of heart disease in these countries seems to be significantly lower than those living in the United States.
+Meanwhile, the Fast 800 Diet - which follows a Mediterranean-style diet has been praised for reducing blood sugar levels and reversing type 2 diabetes.

 Further research published in The Journal of the American Medical Association in 2004 also shows, however, that the Mediterranean diet is an effective method of weight loss as well.
 In this particular study, almost 200 people with metabolic syndrome followed either a low fat or a Mediterranean diet for two and a half years.
 At the end of the study, 44% of patients who had followed the Mediterranean diet still had the condition - compared to a significantly higher 86% of the patients on the other diet.